Veer0x1/openAI-Image-generator/README.md

 # openAI-Image-generator

-A app that generates image on tha discription in natural language
+A app that generates image on the discription in natural language